LLNL/scr/doc/rst/users/overview.rst

 Furthermore, the term job has different definitions in the context of resource managers and MPI applications.
-For example, a job in SLURM corresponds to what refer to as an "allocation", and a job in MPI corresponds to what we refer to as a "run".
+For example, a SLURM job corresponds to what we refer to as an "allocation", and an MPI job corresponds to what we refer to as a "run".
 We define those terms to help distinguish between those different meanings.
 However, we may also use the term job when the context is clear.